Beograd (band)

 Beograd (Београд, trans.
-Belgrade) is a Serbian and Yugoslav electronic music band formed in Belgrade in 1980.
+Belgrade) was a Serbian and Yugoslav electronic music band formed in Belgrade in 1980.

 Beograd was formed by Slobodan Stanić (synthesizer) and Ljubodrag Bubalo (bass guitar, synthesizer), and was soon joined by Ljubodrag's brother Milan Bubalo (rhythm machine, electric drums) and Dejan Stanisavljević (synthesizer, vocals).
-Influenced by the acts like Kraftwerk, Ultravox and Human League, Beograd played the pioneering role on the Yugoslav synth-pop scene.
-Their debut studio album, Remek depo, released in 1983, was highly successful, however, the group disbanded soon after the album release, the band members continuing their careers in other groups of similar stylistic orientation.
-In 2012 Dejan Stanisavljević and Milan Bubalo reformed Beograd with a group of younger musicians, releasing the album Pola/pola in 2015.
-The band is currently on hiatus, with the latest lineup consisting of Dejan Stanisavljević (synthesizer and vocals), Milan Bubalo (Ableton Live sequencer) and Sana Garić (synthesizer, vocals).
+Influenced by acts like Kraftwerk, Ultravox, and Human League, Beograd played a pioneering role in the Yugoslav synth-pop scene.
+Their debut studio album, Remek depo, released in 1983, brought a blend of synth-pop and brass instrument-oriented soul.
+Although the album was highly successful, the group disbanded soon after its release, with the band members continuing their careers in other groups of similar musical style.

+In 2012, Dejan Stanisavljević and Milan Bubalo reformed Beograd with a group of younger musicians, releasing the album Pola/pola in 2015.
+The COVID-19 pandemic sent the band on an indefinite hiatus.
+Although the group never officially announced their disbandment, there were no announcements of new releases or live performances since then, and Milan Bubalo died in 2023.

 History

-Early career (1980-1981)
+The beginnings (1980–1981)

 The band was formed in Belgrade in late 1980 by Slobodan "Gricko" Stanić (synthesizer) and Ljubodrag "Ljuba" Bubalo (bass guitar, synthesizer), the latter being a former member of Uliks (Ulysses, the embryonic Zana) and Rulet (Roulette), who, influenced by acts like Kraftwerk, Ultravox and Human League, decided to form a synth-oriented band.
 The two then invited Električni Orgazam keyboard player Ljubomir Đukić to join the band, but the deal eventually fell through.
 During the following year, the duo was joined by Ljubodrag's brother Milan "Mića" Bubalo (rhythm machine, electric drums) and Dejan Stanisavljević (synths, vocals).
 In the meantime, the band had recorded their newly written material on a four-channel Teac cassette recorder.